grannycart/by-sound-alone_source/documentation/notes_and_todos-subworld_book1.md

 		* This is the kind of thing that might be different about a cargo sub --- which presumably has less chance of being forced to the surface to run during the day.
 * [X] After full draft revisions are complete: scan through with spell check on; and make sure all listed spelling errors are intentional.
 * [ ] After test-reader full round of edits: do a full scan through a different spellchecker, like libreoffice
+* [ ] Feedback from Brian:
+	* [ ] The start is slow, maybe pick up the writing pace a bit to match the speed of the rest of the book
+		* (MT says: I think what happened here is at first I didn't know how much space everything was going to take, so I wrote longer scenes, but later had so many ideas to cram in that there wasn't space for longer scenes)
+	* [ ] Cassandra says something like "I didn't realize when I agreed to this that it would be so boring" Which was maybe offensive she didn't agree since she was sold like a slave and she was escaping prositution.
+	* [ ] Some of the material handling scenes need work.
+People don't use a chain with a block.
+There is a thing called a chain hoist.
+You might also want to consider gantry cranes.
+A sub port isn't going to be fooling around.
+	* [ ] There is a point where Shakes doesn't know the horsepower of the motors on his sub.
+That seems strange since he built it.
+But maybe it is intentional.
+	* [ ] You start using bearings at some point but there are places earlier where they could be used.
+	* [ ] There are a couple places in the first 15 or so pages where it is like "then this happened."
+Along the line of show, don't tell, it should be something like "then Chips said to Hemi "there a X in the Y" and Hemi (did something)"
+	* [ ] There are a couple of parts where the text tells the reader to appreciate something or that something is a mystery.
+You could cut those and let the reader do the work
+	* [ ] I felt that the air intake and exhaust were not handled when Gant was coupled to Prospect in Ch 1 or 2.
+	* [ ] The sub port would be like a cup with air upside down underwater.
+Damage to the sub docking areas shouldn't cause flooding since the air is there, damage that would allow the air to escape would.
+But a large door would still be appropriate.
 * [ ] Possible book (though not series) title:
 	* :titles:
 	* An Absolute and Blessed Silence